Can Turtles and Frogs Live Together

 Frogs have poisonous glands called parotoid glands, which they use to keep off potential predators.
 When a frog feels threatened, it releases poisonous fluids that cause a burning sensation in the predator’s mouth or eyes.
 If the frog species you keep along with your turtle produce too many toxins, your pet turtle is at health risk.
 Gray tree frogs or American green tree frogs are some species with the mildest toxins and are safer to keep.

-See also Why Is My Turtle Trying To Climb Out And Escape?
+See also Why Is My Turtle Always Hungry?
+What Should I do?

 Also read: Do Turtles Need Calcium?